Receivers for low-bandwidth optical (through-the-air) communications

 One peculiar quirk of this circuit at higher levels of ambient light is the fact that the frequency response becomes skewed and the audio will begin to sound distinctly tinny.
 The reason for this is that at higher levels of ambient light, the photodiode becomes more and more conductive, and as this happens the capacitance of the photodiode - the primary limitation of high frequency response - is increasingly shunted by the lower effective resistance, thereby improving high frequency response.
 Additionally, as the photodiode current (along with the gate current) increases, the gate impedance also drops, further reducing the effects of the photodiode's capacitance.
 Under very low-light conditions, the "knee" frequency is around 150-250 Hz for the BPW34 (depending on the photodiode's capacitance and the amount of reverse bias) and is generally unnoticeable (except as a slight lack of "bass" response) but with higher levels of light this "knee" moves well into the middle of the audio range where the post-emphasis effects of the differentiator become quite obvious in the audio.

-With the increase of ambient light comes a dramatic increase in Shot noise as well - both from the photodiode itself (and possibly the JFET) and the source of ambient light.
+With the increase of ambient light comes a dramatic increase in noise as well - both from the photodiode itself (and possibly the JFET) and the source of ambient light.
 While this effect is, for all practical purposes, negligible in the voice frequency range at very low light levels, it will eventually become a roar of noise at much higher light levels - those at and beyond the point where the audio becomes "tinny."
-For this reason, if operating under conditions of high ambient light or where the transmitting station is backgrounded by some light, improved performance may result from adding a bit of optical attenuation to the receiver!
+For this reason, if operating under conditions of high ambient light or where the transmitting station is backgrounded by some light and/or a reflective background, improved performance may result from adding a bit of optical attenuation to the receiver!

 Figure 7: